grpc/grpc-dotnet/src/Grpc.StatusProto/README.md

-# Grpc C# API for error handling with Status.proto
+# Grpc C# API for error handling with status.proto

-This is a protoype NuGet package providing client and server side support for the [gRPC richer error model](https://grpc.io/docs/guides/error/#richer-error-model).
+This is a protoype NuGet package providing C# and .NET client and server side support for the [gRPC richer error model](https://grpc.io/docs/guides/error/#richer-error-model).

-It had dependencies NuGet packages on:
+This feature is already available in many other implementations including C++, Go, Java and Python.

+This package has dependencies on these NuGet packages:
 * `Google.Api.CommonProtos` - to provide the proto implementations used by the richer error model
 * `Grpc.Core.Api` - for API classes such as `RpcException`